Biography

 Performance Librarian

-Josephine's music library pursuits were greatly encouraged by now-librarian of "The President's Own" United States Marine Band, Staff Sgt.
+Josephine's music library pursuits were greatly encouraged by now-librarian of "The President's Own" United States Marine Band, Gunnery Sgt.
 Anya Brodrick, who pushed her to intern at Interlochen Arts Camp, where she was put in charge of the Intermediate Division ensembles.
 Following this, Josephine went on to work as an Orchestra Librarian at the Aspen Music Festival and School, and returned to her alma mater, Oberlin, post-graduation to assume the Ensemble Librarian position there as well.

 While in Pittsburgh for her graduate studies, she kept up her skillset by volunteering in the Pittsburgh Symphony Orchestra's Music Library (motivated by the perk of getting to listen to her teacher play over the monitor during rehearsal).
 She has also ended up extending her library experience to cover positions at academic and community libraries and is especially fond of the Oberlin Public Library.